Tanvez/newsela-code-exercise/README.md

   ### formatAndSortData(structuredData, typeToSortBy)

-    - This function takes in the structuredData object created from `getSpreadOfPercentCorrect()` and returns a sorted array based on the second condition `typeToSortBy`.
+  - This function takes in the structuredData object created from`getSpreadOfPercentCorrect()` and returns a sorted array based on the secondcondition `typeToSortBy`.
-    - Options of `typeToSortBy` includes `totalAppeared`, `aboveFiftyCount`, `belowFiftyCount`
+  - Options of `typeToSortBy` includes `totalAppeared`, `aboveFiftyCount`,`belowFiftyCount`

   ### Top Ten Results